THANKS FOR LISTENING WORLD!

 Bill Bant:

-I love that at the beginning of this finale, or at least the beginning of the sequence that occurs at Scab Island, we got poop deck Pappy on his steamboat or ship with everybody else approaching.
-And he says he's going to fire across the bow because he's shooting a cannon at Bluto who has both olive oil and sweet pea captive.
-But poop deck Pappy just shoots right at the boat endangering everybody.
+I love that at the beginning of this finale, or at least the beginning of the sequence that occurs at Scab Island, we got Poopdeck Pappy on his steamboat or ship with everybody else approaching.
+And he says he's going to fire across the bow because he's shooting a cannon at Bluto who has both Olive Oyl and Swee'pea captive.
+But Poopdeck Pappy just shoots right at the boat endangering everybody.
 It's like, what are you doing, man?
-You could.
-Yeah, yeah.
-You could kill olive and sweepy.
-Come on, poop deck.
-Anyway, there's one little nitpick I had also is with the that horse race sequence, the Derby Day sequence, which is a lot of fun.
-You get the great song I am what I am.
-And Popeye has his moment.
+You could kill Olive and Swee'pea.
+Come on, Poopdeck.

 Yeah.
 And Popeye even calls them out on this and he doesn't care.
 Just keeps firing away.

 of realization and such.
-And he's like, I'm a dad and I'm going to get sweepy out of this nefarious situation and take care of my son and do the right thing.
-And he takes the money that wimpy and olive have won.
-Granted, they want it kind of using, you know, exploiting sweepy.
+And he's like, I'm a dad and I'm going to get Swee'pea out of this nefarious situation and take care of my son and do the right thing.
+And he takes the money that Wimpy and Olive have won.
+Granted, they won it kind of using, you know, exploiting Swee'pea.
 But Popeye just takes the money and tosses it everywhere.
 And everybody else grabs it.
 I'm like, why would you do that?

 I didn't get that.
 I didn't get that either.